kubernetes-sigs/kustomize/examples/remoteBuild.md

 like `/path/to/repo/someSubdir`, in which case Kustomize will not use Git at all, and process the files at the path directly.

+`oci://` clones are supported.
+For example, `oci://ghcr.io/frenchben/kustomize-manifest:latest` will download and extract the manifest via registry pull, and run `kustomize build` inside of the root directory.

 ## remote files

 Resources can reference remote files via their raw GitHub urls, such as `https://raw.githubusercontent.com/kubernetes-sigs/kustomize/8ea501347443c7760217f2c1817c5c60934cf6a5/examples/helloWorld/deployment.yaml`
 .